 Prior to joining Obermayer in 1996, Nina practiced estate and trust law for nine years as an associate with a large national law firm in Philadelphia.
 Prior to that, she was an associate with another law firm in Warrington, PA, where she served as solicitor to the Springfield Township Zoning Hearing Board in Bucks County.

 Nina was also a law clerk to the Hon.
 William Hart Rufe III in the Bucks County Court of Common Pleas, where she was responsible for all phases of research and preparation of draft memoranda and trial court opinions and orders.

-Nina has been peer nominated as a Fellow of the American College of Trust and Estates Counsel (ACTEC).
-She currently serves on the Elder Law and Fiduciary Litigation Committees for ACTEC and chairs the Southeast Pennsylvania Nominating Committee.
+Nina has been peer-nominated as a Fellow of the American College of Trust and Estates Counsel (ACTEC) and currently serves as ACTEC’s State Chair of Pennsylvania.
+She also serves on the Elder Law and Fiduciary Litigation Committees for ACTEC and chairs the Southeast Pennsylvania Nominating Committee.

 Nina is a former Chair of the Philadelphia County Bar Association Probate Section Executive Committee, an elected position.
 She is a member of (and former Chair of) the Register of Wills and Orphans’ Court Rules Committee of the Philadelphia County Probate Section of the Bar, and a member of the Philadelphia County Estate Planning Council.
 In January 2017, Nina was awarded the Distinguished Estate Planner Award for 2016 from the Philadelphia Estate Planning Council.